tomasmcguinness/dotnet-passbook/README.md

 ##Contribute
 All pull requests are welcomed!
 If you come across an issue you cannot fix, please raise an issue or drop me an email at tomas@tomasmcguinness.com or follow me on twitter @tomasmcguinness

+##PassVerse
+PassVerse is a service that I am building that will offer a simple way to design and generate Passbook passes.
+It will allow you to track usage and offer an API to push updates to your passes.
+This will provide you with an alternative to implementing this technology yourself.
+You can register your interest at [www.passverse.com](http://www.passverse.com)

 ##License

 Dotnet-passbook is distributed under the MIT license: [http://tomasmcguinness.mit-license.org/](http://tomasmcguinness.mit-license.org/)